-When I started running at 20 it was the last thing on my mind, but at 37 I’ve learned that without spending time on post running recovery I’m not going to be running as much, as far or as fast as I’d like.
+When I started running at 20 it was the last thing on my mind, but over 20 years later, I’ve learned that without spending time on post running recovery I’m not going to be running as much, as far or as fast as I’d like.

-Since I’ve already done a breakdown on how to find the right foam roller and how to use it, today we’re looking outside the box at some of the newer tools to hit the market in the last few years.
-Some of these I’ve tried and some I haven’t yet, but I thought all were new and interesting to share.
+Since I’ve already done a breakdown on how to find the right foam roller and how to use it, today we’re looking outside the box at some of the big recovery tools you may or may not know much about.

-How long does it take to recover from a run?
-There’s no standard answer because it depends on your training, your nutrition, your volume of miles, your years running and the list goes on.
+There’s no standard answer to this question because it depends on your training, your nutrition, your volume of miles, your years of running and the list goes on.

-However, we know that we can enhance recovery by utilizing the right tools and have I mentioned it enough yet, nutrition.
-Nutrition is a topic we’ve already chatted about, so today we’re having some fun with the newest fitness gadgets and gizmos targeted towards our post workout recovery.
+However, we know that we can enhance recovery by utilizing the right tools, and have I mentioned it enough yet, nutrition.

 Most of these are pricier than when I bought my first running store massage stick, but I suppose if they stand in for a massage or keep you from Dr’s visits, then they pay off.

 Three keys to quick muscle recovery are proper nutrition and hydration, plenty of sleep, and maintaining blood circulation.

 Your body requires replenishment after a workout, primarily in the form of carbohydrates, protein, fluids, and electrolytes.

 During sleep, the body produces important hormones that aid in the repair and growth of muscles.
 Sleep has been shown to help repair muscle after it has been worked, which is essential for further muscle building.

 Finally, keeping your blood flowing after a workout allows your body to deliver vital nutrients and oxygen to tired muscles.